michaelmangelsdorf/myth/doc/pairs.md

 All sources can also be targets, except F.

-In addition to these 7 sources why can use as targets, there are 9 additional targets which in turn can't be sources: C, E, K, U, W, J, H, Z, N.
+In addition to these 7 sources we can use as targets, there are 9 additional targets which in turn can't be sources: C, E, K, U, W, J, H, Z, N.

 So in total, there are 16 targets.